ACEsuit/mace/docs/guide/cuda_acceleration.rst

 Installation
 ############

-To install the cuEquivariance library, follow the instructions on the `cuEquivariance <https://github.com/NVIDIA/cuEquivariance>`_ repository.
-Make sure to install the cuda package `pip install cuequivariance-ops-torch-cu12` (or cu11 depending on your cuda version).
+To install the cuEquivariance library, follow the instructions on the `pip install cuequivariance==0.1.0 cuequivariance-torch cuequivariance-ops-torch-cu12` (or cu11 depending on your cuda version) repository.
 **NOTE:** The acceleration is only available for GPU devices with CUDA support.
 Make sure to use PyTorch 2.4.0 or higher.

 Install the MACE code from source using the following command: